Note: This post has been updated to reflect the new name of Surf Protection. Goodbye ‘Surf Protection,’ welcome ‘Web Protection!’

 Would you rather your home security system removed an intruder after they entered your home or stopped them before they could even open the front gate?

 The latter is obviously preferable.
 Emsisoft’s Web Protection component is built with this basic premise in mind.

 Real-time protection components are only able to detect malicious software after your system has been hit with a dangerous file.
 Ideally, your antivirus software should be able to intercept malware before it touches your PC.
 This is precisely what Emsisoft’s Web Protection is designed for.

 What does Web Protection (formerly Surf Protection) actually do?

-Web Protection keeps watch as you browse the web and warns you the moment you try to access a malicious website.
+Web Protection keeps watch as you browse the web and warns you when you try to access a malicious website.
 By blocking your connection to dangerous hosts, Web Protection prevents data from being exchanged and minimizes the risk of malware infecting your machine.

 A host can be defined as a website domain such as www.google.com or an IP address that might contain data for several domains.
 Hackers often use single physical servers with unique IP addresses that dozens of different domains point to.
 Emsisoft’s Web Protection is able to detect new malware domains reliably and halts all exchange of data – unless you as the user explicitly grant access.

 One of the key benefits of Web Protection is that it intercepts connections at the Windows system level.
 This ensures that Web Protection works with all browsers, and doesn’t require compatibility updates whenever a new version of your browser or browser plugin is released.

 How does Emsisoft’s Web Protection recognize suspicious hosts?